Hard Sample Mining Enabled Supervised Contrastive Feature Learning for Wind Turbine Pitch System Fault Diagnosis: Background Theory

 \subsection{Hard Sample Mining}

 The boundaries of samples of different classes in the feature space may be close to each other, so samples near the boundaries will be difficult to classify, and such samples are hard samples.
-If a sample is selected as an anchor, the hard samples of the anchor include hard positive samples with the same label but far away from it and hard negative samples with different labels but close to it\cite{smirnov2018hard,chen2020hard}.
+A schematic diagram of hard samples is shown in Fig. \ref{hardsample}, where the two classes are represented by green and blue dots, respectively, and the data points in the region framed by the red dotted line are the hard samples.
+Moreover, if a sample is selected as the query sample, the hard samples of the query sample include hard positive samples with the same label but far away from it and hard negative samples with different labels but close to it \cite{smirnov2018hard,chen2020hard}.
 Making full use of hard samples in the training phase of the model not only improves the learning efficiency but also enables the model to have better classification performance.

-Hard sample mining has been widely used in computer vision and other fields. \citet{Suh_2019_CVPR} proposed a stochastic hard negative mining method that adopts class signatures to keep track of feature embedding online.
+Hard sample mining has been widely used in computer vision and other fields \cite{shrivastava2016training,sun2019mvp,zhu2019distance}. \citet{Suh_2019_CVPR} proposed a stochastic hard negative mining method that adopts class signatures to keep track of feature embedding online.
 The method improves image retrieval accuracy substantially.
-In \cite{Sun_2019_ICCV}, a weighted complete bipartite graph-based maximum-value perfect matching for mining the hard samples was proposed to relieve adverse optimization and sample imbalance problems. \citet{xue2019hard} applied a hard samples mining method based on an enhanced deep multiple instance learning to find the hard samples from unlabeled training data.
+In \cite{Sun_2019_ICCV}, a weighted complete bipartite graph-based maximum-value perfect matching for mining the hard samples was proposed to relieve adverse optimization and sample imbalance problems. \citet{xue2019hard} applied a hard sample mining method based on an enhanced deep multiple instance learning to find the hard samples from unlabeled training data.
+However, few hard sample mining methods have been employed in the field of fault diagnosis for wind turbines, and the method proposed in this study fills the gap in the field.